UWC2-PYTHON/ProgrammingInPython/source/modules/PythonClasses.rst

 But note in ``get_color`` -- it accesses color from ``self``:

-class attributes are accessed with ``self``  also.
+Class attributes are accessed with ``self`` also.

 So what is the difference?

- * class attributes are shared by ALL the instances of the class.
+* Class attributes are shared by ALL the instances of the class.
- * instance attributes are unique to each instance -- each one has its own copy.
+* Instance attributes are unique to each instance.
+Each one has its own copy.

-Example:
+Here is an example:

 .. code-block:: ipython